Data protection

 • Clinical information and documentation: Law 41/2002 of 14 November regulating patient autonomy and rights and obligations regarding clinical information and documentation (in Spanish "Ley 41/2002, de 14 de noviembre, básica reguladora de la autonomía del paciente y de derechos y obligaciones en materia de información y documentación clínica").
 This Law regulates the processing of personal data concerning health and sets up the minimum data retention period.

-• Processing of personal data carried by Courts of Justice: The processing of data carried out on the occasion of the processing by the Courts of Justice of the proceedings of which they are competent, as well as that carried out within the management of the “Judicial Office”, shall be governed by the provisions of the GDPR and Organic Law 3/2018, without prejudice to the provisions of Organic Law 6/1985 of 1 July on the Judicial Power (“Ley Orgánica 6/1985, de 1 de julio, del Poder Judicial”, when applicable.
+• Processing of personal data carried by Courts of Justice: The processing of data carried out by the Courts of Justice in the proceedings for which they are competent, as well as the processing carried out within the management of the "Judicial Office," shall be governed by the provisions of the GDPR and Organic Law 3/2018, without prejudice to the provisions of Organic Law 6/1985 of 1 July on the Judicial Power ("Ley Orgánica 6/1985, de 1 de julio, del Poder Judicial," when applicable.

 2. Data protection authority